projects designed for ScenarioFarm, at Farm Cultural Park (Favara AG)

 Farm Cultural Park is an extraordinary space of cultural aggregation that has been transformed from an abandoned place into a pulpit in continuous and contagious propagation.
 Seven small interconnected courtyards house a series of small palaces and hide some small but wonderful gardens of Arab origin.
 A disruptive cultural programming characterized the first four years of Farm Cultural Park’s life.
 Every four months it is possible to visit new temporary exhibitions, meet in residences for artists, participate in workshops and activities also with young people and children and much more.
 In this context, ScenarioFarm is located, a place designed by Scenario Pubblico and Roberto Zappalà and dedicated to video dance, video makers’ residencies and small-format live performances.
 The Nanobox is dedicated to nano performances, live dancing works in a one-to-one artist/spectator version.
 The idea is that of a hot showcase like you see in Amsterdam but for sale is not the body, but the art of the dancer, in a direct exchange of beauty.
 About five minutes (replicable), for an extremely intense moment dedicated to a single spectator who then becomes part of the performance itself.

-The works created by CZD2 dancers for the NanoFestival 2023
+The pieces created by CZD2 dancers for the NanoFestival 2023

 by and with BENEDETTA AGOSTINIS and REBECCA BENDINELLI